lemon-gith/scalable-synthesiser/markdowns/UI.md

 As mentioned above, the `drawFrame` function is used to put frames around the elements we want framed, then the `drawCursor` function is used to put a little cursor on the currently selected menu item.
 If the cursor is `-` it’s just hovering, but if the joystick button is pressed it toggles the cursor between hovering and `>` (active).
 The cursor moves according to the shape of the menu, not the shape of the array, so moving it down from Metronome, would bring it down to Playback, and left from there would bring it to Octave, and vice versa—invalid movements are ignored for usability.

 The cursor is the primary form of interaction, purely between the user and the menu, everything else primarily affects a feature of the synth, such as the volume selection modifying how much the output amplitude is attenuated, or the metronome’s bpm affecting the frequency of the metronome’s blips.
-These configurations are just selected via the menu.
+These configurations are selected via the menu.

 ## Implementation